Heretic Pride: Reception

 Heretic Pride received mostly positive reviews, with website Metacritic projecting an aggregate score of 74/100.
 The Guardian critic Maddy Costa praised the album as "13 absorbing songs, sparingly orchestrated to concentrate attention on the lyrics [...] that grows more enveloping with every listen.".
 Pitchfork critic Zach Baron awarded the album a rating of 8.0/10, and notes that it marks a return to earlier Mountain Goats albums, both musically and lyrically, and praises the album for its balance, stating "For every furious declaration, there's a moment of uncertainty."

 On the negative side, Mojo awarded the album only 2/5, arguing that "[t]he polished arrangements of Heretic Pride do Darnielle's songwriting no favours".
 Similarly, despite acknowledging that John Darnielle "is a monstrously talented guy," Slant Magazine criticises the album for going over old territory, arguing that Darnielle "has covered every last of these inches before," and that "[t]he lack of the sort of overarching theme that powered previous discography standouts Tallahassee and The Sunset Tree through their dull bits means that these moments rob the record of a lot of momentum and goodwill."

+For the most part, however, the record was considered a very strong one.
+Reviewers such as Jessica Gentile at Crawdaddy gave credit not only to Darnielle but to his growing group of collaborators: "The album’s vast effectiveness is due in no small part to a team of extraordinary musicians; Heretic Pride is the Goats' most collaborative effort to date.
+Contributions by longtime bassist Peter Hughes, keyboardist Franklin Bruno, and cellist Erik Friedlander, not to mention the additions of Superchunk drummer John Wurster and guitarist Annie “St. Vincent” Clark, provide a tight-knit, full-bodied sound, serving to strengthen the already strong words they belie."

+Eric Sams focused more on Darnielle's unique songwriting prowess: "Even at his most abstract, his most obscure, his most manic, we always believe the words that John Darnielle is singing.
+This is the other half of the Mountain Goats’ singular mystique.
+No other human writing songs today channels so much ethos from his founding myths with such economic references.
+He wraps his words achingly tight around steely emotions and then punches us in the kidney with them until we believe them."